Donald's Off Day: Plot

 Donald wakes up one morning noticing that it is a sunny day outside he feels excited and prepares himself to go out to play golf as quickly as possible.
 However, as soon as he leaves his house, out of nowhere, a rainy thunderstorm comes crashing down the sky.
-Now in a bad mood, he acts rudely towards his nephews Huey, Dewey and Louie, who decide to play a trick on him.
+Now in a bad mood, he acts rudely towards his three nephews Huey, Dewey and Louie, who decide to play a trick on him.
 As Donald reads through a medical book to pass the time while it rains outside, the nephews manage to fool him into believing he actually is sick.
 As Donald is laid to rest on his couch, they sneak a little toy rabbit with an air pump underneath his blanket and start pumping air into it.
 Donald assumes it is his heart beating overtime and fears that he is about to die.
 Eventually he discovers he has been fooled all along and wants to punish Huey, Louie and Dewey, but then it stops raining and Donald is immediately overjoyed.
 He runs outside with his golf gear, only for the thunderstorm to return immediately, and Donald is struck by lightning.